cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 2.2 June 7/21
 -Fixed bug where changing passives before changing resolution would not switch image search to new resolution

+June 10/21
+-Fixed typo in evolution passive icon name
+-Changed the delay text and delay dropdown box to align next to each other in the GUI

 Function: Reroll passives until you find the one you're searchings for Lab of Legends (a Legends of Runeterra game mode)

 Required: Only works on windows 7 or newer and requires AutoHotKey to be installed